-Langdale, a native of Valdosta, graduated from the University of Alabama where he played tackle on the Crimson Tide varsity squad.
+Langdale, a native of Valdosta, Ga., graduated from the University of Alabama where he played tackle on the Crimson Tide football team.
 He was a member of Phi Beta Kappa, Omicron Delta Kappa, Delta Chi and the Jasons Society.
 He was awarded the Service Trophy by his fellow students for the class year 1940-41.

 After college, Langdale joined the U.S. Navy and served a stint in the Pacific during World War II.

 He received degrees from the Harvard University School of Law and Harvard Business School, and he practiced law in Georgia for seven years.
 He also was a department chairman at Valdosta State College and received an honorary doctorate from the University of Alabama in 1957.